Did you know that practicing mindfulness can make you a better parent? It’s true!

 Are you new to mindfulness?

 It really helps to have a set of empowering reminders in your back pocket that you can tell yourself when you’re getting triggered.
 I’ve developed a FREE set of mantra cards designed to help you stay calm during stressful situations.
-You’ll find them in the Mindful Mamas and Connected Kids toolkit, containing eight pages of strategies you can implement immediately to create more peace both in your self and in your home.
+You’ll find them in the Mindful Mamas and Connected Kids Action Pack, containing eight pages of strategies you can implement immediately to create more peace, both in your self and in your home.
 Join here to get the toolkit!